-University: P. J. Šafá rik University in Košice Faculty: Faculty of A Course ID: KAaA/ INFm/15 Course name: Interpretation of Films Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 4.
+University: P. J. Šafá arik University in Košice Faculty: Faculty of A Arts Course ID: KAaA/ INFm/15 Course name: Interpretation of Films Course type, scope a Course type: Practi Recommended cou Per week: 2 Per stu Course method: pro ce irse-load (hours): idy period: 28 Number of ECTS cr Recommended seme ester/trimester of the course: 4.
 Course level: II.
-Prerequisities: assessment: continuo Continuous assessment participation in discur- students are expected evaluate authors' me cultural and social co- messages in the form highly encouraged to rewarded with 30% of assigned materials pre- with an Fx.
+Prerequisities: assessment: continue Continuous assessme participation in discu- students are expecte evaluate authors' m cultural and social c messages in the form highly encouraged to rewarded with 30% of assigned materials p with an Fx.
 To complete the cour- the course.
 The test of Attendance: Students are expected too.
-No transfers and will not receive credi The course is current subject to changes of pandemic situation ch and individual classes Assignment Assessm Students are advised assignments.
-Student plete the course, students are encouraged to perform well on two levels of us and final. ent requires active participation and performance in each lesson, including ssions based on reading required texts and watching assigned films.
-However d to not only engage with individual texts/films but also to evaluate them essages, recognize the potential implications of the text within historical ontexts, identify different perspectives, and make inferences about authors of a short written assignments prepared on a weekly basis.
-Students are also challenge arguments presented in the texts/films.
+No transfers am- will not receive credie The course is current subject to changes.
+Assignment Assessme Students are advised assignments.
+Student information from pri A-B The student can effe pplete the course, students are encouraged to perform well on two levels of bous and final. ent requires active participation and performance in each lesson, including assions based on reading required texts and watching assigned films.
+However, ed to not only engage with individual texts/films but also to evaluate them, essages, recognize the potential implications of the text within historical, contexts, identify different perspectives, and make inferences about authors in of a short written assignments prepared on a weekly basis.
+Students are also o challenge arguments presented in the texts/films.
 These assignments will be of the overall evaluation.
-Unprepared students who have not read/watched the rior to each class will be marked as absent and their performance evaluated rese, students must also successfully pass the essay-question test at the end o comprises 70% of the final grade.
+Unprepared students who have not read/watched the rior to each class will be marked as absent and their performance evaluated rse, students must also successfully pass the essay-question test at the end of comprises 70% of the final grade.